 The Plan was updated in 2012 and the reports and appendices are provided below.

 2012 Comprehensive Transportation Plan

 A review of the 2002 Comprehensive Transportation Plan was completed in November 2011 and the Final Report is now available for review at the Utility Services Department in City Hall.
 The Executive Summary and a version of the report without the Executive Summary and Appendices (this is a smaller file size) are also available here.

 Trails and Bikeways Map

-A new cycling map has just been printed integrating the City Trail and Bikeways map and the Greater Peterborough Road Cyclist Map.
-The new map is available at City Hall, Peterborough Green-Up, Peterborough & the Kawarthas Tourism and Peterborough cycling shops.
+This map has detailed city trails and bikeways information on one side and the Greater Peterborough Road Cyclist Map on the other.
+The map is available at City Hall, Peterborough Green-Up, Peterborough & the Kawarthas Tourism and Peterborough cycling shops.
 These are the maps in pdf format.City of Peterborough Trails & Bikeways Map